International Admissions Requirements

-This college is authorized under federal law to enroll nonimmigrant students.
+This college is authorized under federal law to enroll nonimmigrant students on F/J visas.
 Your application materials must be submitted to Valencia prior to the International Application Priority Deadline for the term in which you wish to enroll.
 International student application deadline dates are listed in the Academic Calendar in the online official catalog.
-If you wish to enroll at Valencia on a nonimmigrant visa (F or J) you must meet all of the applicable admission requirements outlined as follows:
+If you wish to enroll at Valencia on a J-1 nonimmigrant visa you must meet the eligibility requirements outlined in a partnership agreement between Valencia College, and a university, government, or exchange partner organization.
+If you wish to enroll at Valencia on an F-1 visa, you must meet all of the applicable admission requirements outlined as follows:

 - You must pay a non-refundable, non-transferable application fee.